schmidt-x/ValidationAPI/README.md

     "StartTime": [
       {
         "Code": "START_TIME_RANGE",
-        "Message": "Start time must be at least 1 minute in the past and no earlier than January 1, 2025."
+        "Message": "Start time must be at least 1 minute in the past and no earlier than January 1, 2025 (UTC)."
       }
     ],
     "EndTime": [